Eco-989: Agulhas Bank

 - Goodlad, S. W.; Martin, A. K.; Hartnay, C. J. H. (1982).
 "Mesozoic magnetic anomalies in the southern Natal Valley".
 Nature.
 295 (25): 686–688.
 Bibcode:1982Natur.295..686G. doi:10.1038/295686a0.
 S2CID 4313176.
 Retrieved 6 April 2015.

 - Grantham, H. S.; Game, E. T.; Lombard, A. T.; Hobday, A. J.; Richardson, A. J.; Beckley, L. E.; Pressey, R. L.; Huggett, J. A.; Coetzee, J. C.; van der Lingen, C. D.; Petersen, S. L.; Merkle, D.; Possingham, H. P. (2011).
 "Accommodating Dynamic Oceanographic Processes and Pelagic Biodiversity in Marine Conservation Planning".
-PLOS ONE.
+PLOS One.
 6 (2): e16552.
 Bibcode:2011PLoSO...616552G. doi:10.1371/journal.pone.0016552.
 PMC 3032775.
 PMID 21311757.

 - Griffith, C. L.; Robinson, T. B.; Lange, L.; Mead, A. (2010).
 "Marine Biodiversity in South Africa: An Evaluation of Current States of Knowledge".
-PLOS ONE.
+PLOS One.
 5 (8): e12008.
 Bibcode:2010PLoSO...512008G. doi:10.1371/journal.pone.0012008.
 PMC 2914023.
 PMID 20689849.

 - Gyory, J.; Beal, L. M.; Bischof, B.; Mariano, A. J.; Ryan, E. H. (2004).
 "The Agulhas Current".
 Rosenstiel School of Marine, Atmospheric, and Earth Science.
 Retrieved 4 April 2015.